Self-Publishing vs. Traditional Publishing: Do You Need a Book Editor Either Way?

 A book that earns positive editorial reviews, achieves high completion rates, generates word-of-mouth recommendations, and maintains a strong rating on retail platforms earns royalties for years.
 A book that generates early negative reviews about editing quality earns suppressed algorithmic promotion from the first month, making recovery difficult regardless of how good the underlying story or argument is.

 The cost of professional copy editing for a 60,000-word novel is roughly $1,000 to $2,000 at professional rates.
+Editor World's copy editing starts at $0.021 per word, putting a 60,000-word novel at approximately $1,260 at standard turnaround.
 At a 70% royalty rate on a $4.99 e-book, that cost is recovered after roughly 400 to 800 sales.
 Most self-published books that perform well sell far more than that over their lifetime.
 Most self-published books that perform poorly generate negative reviews in the first weeks that make recovery difficult.
 The editing decision is often the single most consequential choice that separates those two outcomes.
+For a full breakdown of costs by editing type and word count, see our guide on how much book editing costs.

 What About Beta Readers and Writing Groups?